 When you work with a financial advisor, you’re not just paying someone to manage your funds.
 You’re paying for a full-service professional—someone who can guide you to set realistic goals, help you save consistently month after month, calm your nerves when the market is down, and answer any question you have about your investments.
 In my experience, the value of that relationship is worth every penny.

-A great financial advisor can clearly articulate not only how they’re paid, but also why it’s worth it.
+A great financial advisor can clearly tell you not only how they’re paid, but also why it’s worth it.
 That’s what you’re looking for.
 If an advisor dodges a question about fees, take that as a sign to go elsewhere.
 Don’t work with someone who won’t give you a straightforward answer about how they’re paid.

 Interview Question #6: How will you measure and evaluate my investment performance?